Stocks See Support Ahead of Wednesday's FOMC Decision

+US stocks on Tuesday received support from expectations of a dovish outcome from the 2-day FOMC meeting, which ends on Wednesday, with the FOMC generrally expected to halt its quantitative tightening regime.
+Stocks also received a boost from the -0.6 bp decline in the 10-year T-note yield and the stronger-than-expected Richmond Fed and US consumer confidence reports.

-US stocks are slightly higher ahead of Wednesday's results of the 2-day FOMC meeting, which begins today.
-The markets are discounting a 98% chance of a -25 bp rate cut at this week's FOMC meeting.
-Assuming the Fed proceeds with this week's -25 bp rate cut, the markets are then discounting a 94% chance of another -25 bp rate cut at the next FOMC meeting on December 10.
+The markets are discounting a 100% chance that the FOMC, at the end of its 2-day meeting on Wednesday, will announce a -25 bp rate cut in its federal funds target range to 3.75%-4.00%.
+Assuming the Fed proceeds with this week's -25 bp rate cut, the markets are then discounting a 90% chance of another -25 bp rate cut at the next FOMC meeting on December 9-10.
 The markets are discounting an overall 115 bp rate cut by the end of 2026 to 2.95% from the current effective federal funds rate of 4.10%.

 The FOMC at this week's meeting is not scheduled to release a Summary of Economic Projections, which contains the Fed's dot plot.
 That means the markets on Wednesday will hear from Fed Chair Powell at his regular post-meeting press conference, but will not receive an update from other Fed officials on their views of the future course of interest rates.

-However, markets are hoping for an update on when the Fed might end its quantitative tightening, which involves allowing its balance sheet to decline.
-A halt to the Fed's quantitative tightening would be bullish for the stock and bond markets, as the Fed would no longer be draining liquidity from the US financial system.
+The markets are also expecting the FOMC to announce on Wednesday that it is ending its quantitative tightening, which involves allowing its balance sheet to decline.
+A halt to the Fed's quantitative tightening would be supportive for the stock and bond markets, as the Fed would no longer be draining liquidity from the US financial system.

 The Aug FHFA US house price index rose +0.4% m/m, which was stronger than expectations of -0.1%.
 Meanwhile, the S&P Cotality CS US 20-city house index rose by +0.19% m/m and +1.58% y/y, which was stronger than expectations of -0.10% m/m and +1.30% y/y.